 Mr Morritt takes uses the World Health Organisation (WHO) Surgical Safety Checklist routinely before undertaking any operation in the operating theatre.
 This checklist has been shown to improve patient safety during surgery by reducing deaths and complications.
 Mr Morritt was one of the first people in the UK to introduce the WHO Surgical Safety Checklist into his Practice and has published research in this area.

-Mr Morritt only operates with Consultant anaesthetists who either work or who have worked within the NHS and are on the GMC specialist register for anaesthesia in order to maximise your safety under general anaesthesia during cosmetic surgery or plastic surgery.
-He most frequently works with Dr John Snape, Dr Stelios Michael and Dr Ian Shaw who are all senior experienced anaesthetists.
+Mr Morritt only operates with Consultant anaesthetists who either work in, or who have recently retired from the NHS and are named on the GMC specialist register for anaesthesia.

 RECOVERY AFTER COSMETIC OR PLASTIC SURGERY